zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-308_840.md

         - [x] Cloud9
       - *This course only has Portuguese as subtitle that you need, so make do with that, OG*
 - _helper-function --> `_root_processing-language-meta`
-  - `ERROR: InternalConductIntegrityException: Duration attribute of ConductName-ItalianStudy exceeds the internal integrity threshold`
+  - [x] `ERROR: InternalConductIntegrityException: Duration attribute of ConductName-ItalianStudy exceeds the internal integrity threshold`
+    - RESOLVED *Valid argument, time invested reduced by 5 min*
+    - REMOVE ON NEXT CLK
+  - [x] `ERROR: InternalConductIntegrityException: NatureOfAction attribute of ConductName-GermanStudy contradicts with current conduct item CS224W.__unknown_depth_.linearAlgebra.* - Item does not reflect "Accidentally learning something new while focusing on improving German"`
+    - Resolution(TEMP): Suspend process for 15 days
+    - TTL: 14d
+  - [x] `ERROR: InternalConductIntegrityException: NatureOfAction attribute of ConductName-EnglishStudy contradicts with current conduct item Money.__unknown_depth_.dayTrading.* - Item does not reflect "Accidentally learning something new while focusing on improving English"`
+    - [x] RESOLVED: *Invalid argument, no actions will be taken and error will be marked as resolved and will be deleted in 3 days*
+    - TTL: 3d
   - *Word is cheap, show me the data*
     - Consumption report
       - Energy consumption
         - German: \[Inaudible\] ERROR: Too many data points
           - Require upgrade on `INTERNAL_INTUITION`
       - Time consumption
+        - English
+          - IV:
         - Italian
           - IV: 28:53
           - MA_5: 28:53 + ...\{4\}